Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Simulations

 Previously, the degrees of freedom of the position of the sensors in an ellipse have been discussed.
 Actually, it is possible to go one step further.
 The theoretical framework developed in Sec.
 II has demonstrated that non constant $r_p$ values are feasible for the joint estimation.
-In order to achieve a real pseudorandom grid, an independent and uncorrelated bivariate normal distribution $\mathcal{N}_{2}(0,\,\sigma^{2})$, with $\sigma_x = \sigma_y = \sigma/\sqrt2$, is included in the sensor positions $x_{p}$ and $y_{p}$ [eq. \eqref{eq_rotada}].
-This distribution adds noise in the sensor position which randomizes the grid.
-Figs. \ref{fig_noise_position}(a)-(d) shows the angular-delay domain estimation for arrangements with different $\sigma$ values.
-Simulation parameters are equal to those ones shown for Fig.~\ref{superposicion_estudio} with incident wave at $\phi_l = 45\degree$ and $\tau_l = 20$ ns.
+In order to achieve a real pseudorandom grid, an independent and uncorrelated bivariate normal distribution $\mathcal{N}_{2}(0,\,\sigma^{2})$, with $\sigma_x = \sigma_y = \sigma/\sqrt2$, is included in the sensor positions $x_{p}$ and $y_{p}$ [eq.~\eqref{eq_rotada}].
+This distribution adds noise in the sensor position, which randomizes the grid.
+Figs.~\ref{fig_noise_position}(a)-(d) shows the angular-delay domain estimation for arrangements with different $\sigma$ values.
+Simulation parameters are equal to those ones shown for Fig.~\ref{superposicion_estudio} with incident wave at $\phi_l = 45\degree$ and $\tau_l = 20$~ns.
 Standard deviation $\sigma$ is chosen in terms of wavelength and it ranges from $0.5\lambda$ to $5\lambda$.
-The maximum artifacts from Fig. \ref{fig_noise_position}(a) to Fig. \ref{fig_noise_position}(d) are found to be 23.9 dB, 23.5 dB, 21.4 dB and 18.2 dB below the correct estimation, respectively.
+The maximum artifacts from Fig. \ref{fig_noise_position}(a) to Fig. \ref{fig_noise_position}(d) are found to be 23.9~dB, 23.5~dB, 21.4~dB and 18.2~dB below the correct estimation, respectively.
 Although artifacts increase as the position noise does, they are still low enough to correctly detect the DoA and ToA.
-A remarkable result is that of Fig. \ref{fig_noise_position}(d), where the elevated value $\sigma$ directly hides the elliptical shape of the CEA.
+A remarkable result is that shown in Fig. \ref{fig_noise_position}(d), where the elevated value $\sigma$ directly hides the elliptical shape of the CEA.
 Even in this case, the joint estimation is remarkably good.
 For a dense enough sensor arrangement, most of the sensors satisfy the spatial Nyquist theorem.
 If, on average, the spatial Nyquist theorem is fulfilled, a good estimation is expected.
 Therefore, it can be concluded that, if a dense pseudorandom mesh is approximated by a set of concentric ellipses, the joint estimation of DoA and ToA can be properly performed.
-Finally, note that the pseudorandom grids shown in Fig.~\ref{fig_noise_position} cannot be rigorously analyzed with previous approaches \cite{phase_mode2002, phase_mode2007, phase_mode2008, Zhang_2017, Fan_2019}, as sensors with different radius $r_p$ must be considered.